-Clean the instrument panel with a damp cloth, then dry with a dry cloth.
+Clean the instrument panel with a damp cloth, then with a clean, dry cloth, or use Motorcraft Dash & Vinyl Cleaner (ZC-38-A).

-• Avoid cleaners or polish that increase the gloss of the upper portion of the instrument panel.
+Avoid cleaners or polish that increase the gloss of the upper portion of the instrument panel.
 The dull finish in this area helps protect the driver from undesirable windshield reflection.

-Do not use chemical solvents or strong detergents when cleaning the steering wheel or instrument panel to avoid contamination of the air bag system.
+Do not use chemical solvents or strong detergents when cleaning the steering wheel or instrument panel to avoid contamination of the airbag system.